bitpay/cordova-plugin-qrscanner/readme.md

 Because of API limitations, `status.restricted` will always be false on the Android platform.
 See [#15](https://github.com/bitpay/cordova-plugin-qrscanner/issues/15) for details.
 Pull requests welcome!

+## Windows

+Before testing - ensure the Windows Phone SDK is installed.
+In order to deploy from the command line Windows Phone 8.0 SDK and Visual Studio 2012 update 2 (or later) must be installed.
+Visual Studio 2015 is recommended for debugging Windows desktop apps.

+The Windows platform renders an impervious white layer behind its browser- the video preview is not behind the webView, but is actually an HTML element that is carefully managed.
+Hide and show change the style properties (visibility) of the preview.

 ## Browser